keymon/springerpe.github.io/_posts/2014-09-09-Installing-Cobbler-2.6.5-on-Ubuntu-14.04-LTS.md

 Workaround 4: Generating Django SECRET_KEY
 ------------------------------------------
 According to [this issue]("https://github.com/cobbler/cobbler/issues/546") this should only be required, when installing from source.
 I have not checked the details, so this might be caused by the missing packages during the installation process.
-This workaround is based on a solution posted on [Stackoverfow](http://stackoverflow.com/questions/15782837/sed-to-replace-secret-key-in-django-settings-file-introduces-garbage):
+This workaround is based on a solution posted on [Stack Overflow](http://stackoverflow.com/questions/15782837/sed-to-replace-secret-key-in-django-settings-file-introduces-garbage):
 ```
 SECRET_KEY=$(python -c 'import re;from random import choice; import sys; sys.stdout.write(re.escape("".join([choice("abcdefghijklmnopqrstuvwxyz0123456789^&*(-_=+)") for i in range(100)])))')
 sudo sed --in-place "s/^SECRET_KEY = .*/SECRET_KEY = '${SECRET_KEY}'/" /usr/share/cobbler/web/settings.py
 ```

-Finally: Configuring Cobbler
+Finally: Basic configuration
 -------------------

 Replacing 127.0.0.1 in the cobbler settings file with the actual IP: